 Jakob Nielsen of Nielsen Norman Group, a well-respected evidence-based user-experience consultancy, suggests that elaborate usability tests are a waste of resources and that the best results come from testing no more than five users.

 The problem with this logic is that five participants only show trending data when you can compare it to a larger group size.
-I've uncovered valuable feedback on tests after the initial five participants were recorded in nearly all the tests I've done.
-Even when nothing new arose, having another 10 participants to provide supporting data made the final reports that much stronger.
+It is possible to uncover valuable feedback on tests after the initial five participants were recorded in nearly all the tests.
+But even if nothing new arises, having another 10 participants to provide supporting data makes the final reports a lot stronger.

 If you are given an option, try 10 participants for each test and platform, such as mobile, tablet and desktop.
-It may be valuable to separate by parameters like gender or age as well.
+It may be valuable to separate them by parameters like gender or age.
 Any important customer segment should be treated as a new test to keep the data focused.

 06. Include screener options